ibm-cloud-docs/openshift/openshift_storage_odf_sat.md

     oc get pods -A | grep ibm-ocs-operator-controller-manager
     ```
     {: pre}

+1. If you enabled the add-on and didn't create a storage cluster, follow the steps to [create an ODF custom resource](#ocs-vpc-deploy-crd).

 ## Installing the OpenShift Data Foundation add-on from the console
 {: #install-odf-console-sat}